USEPA/SSN2/inst/joss/paper.md

 path <- paste0(tempdir(), "/MiddleFork04.ssn")
 ```

-Copying to the temporary directory is only used in this illustrative example, as users will read in the `.ssn` object from an appropriate file path stored on their computer.
+Copying to the temporary directory is only used in this illustrative example, as users will read in the `.ssn` object from an appropriate file path stored on their computer (though file paths for SSN objects may be updated using `ssn_update_path()`).
 Next we import the observed data and prediction sites (`pred1km`):

 ```r
 mf04p <- ssn_import(path, predpts = "pred1km")
 ```

-We visualize the stream network, observed sties, and prediction sites using `ggplot2` [@wickham2016ggplot2] by running
+We visualize the stream network, observed sites, and prediction sites using `ggplot2` [@wickham2016ggplot2] by running

 ```r
 library(ggplot2)